 In addition to purchasing directly in response to the airing of an Infomercial or shorter lengths, viewers may also be directed to a delayed action, such as to go to a retail store to purchase the advertised product.
 Often well-known brands understand that the sales lift at retail is frequently the largest response to an Infomercial, which is why so many name brands use Infomercials to drive sales.
 Many retailers are reluctant to add new products to their stores without the promise of widespread advertising, including through Infomercial airings, to help educate and convince buyers to purchase these products.
 Some brands offer unique pricing and limiting special offer pricing of their products and state “offer not available at stores” or “exclusive television offer” so as to encourage immediate purchases.
-The advertiser’s goal is to recoup the costs of television advertising or simply increasing sales because they have not achieved widespread retail penetration and have products that are not available nearby to a potential buyer’s home.
+Their goal is to recoup the costs of television advertising or simply because they have not achieved widespread retail penetration and have products that are not available nearby to a potential buyer’s home.
 In the case of the latter, retail distribution can be later enabled by the success of direct sales.

 No marketing campaign is complete today without a digital or online marketing plan.
 As stated prior, every interaction online is direct-to-consumer, and direct marketing strategies are most effective in this medium, as are the formats listed herein.

-Products using Infomercial Marketing
+Products Using Infomercial Marketing

 Infomercials can be used to successfully sell virtually any business-to-consumer product or service.
-Traditionally, at the national level, these have included food-preparation devices, cleaning products, personal fitness devices, beauty supplies, dietary supplements, hair-loss remedies, weight-loss programs, books, memory improvement courses, compilation albums, videos, real estate investment strategies, home exercise machines, home security, smart home products, insurance, self-help programs and more.
+Traditionally, at the national level these have included food-preparation devices, cleaning products, personal fitness devices, beauty supplies, dietary supplements, hair-loss remedies, weight-loss programs, books, memory improvement courses, compilation albums, videos, real estate investment strategies, home exercise machines, home security, smart home products, insurance, self-help programs and more.

-Infomercials often offer free trials of a product, multi-pay options, drop pay terms and are available by calling a toll-free number or going to a transactional website.
+Infomercials often offer free trials of a product, multi-pay options, drop pay terms and are available by calling a toll free number or going to a transactional website.
 Sometimes a two-step process is used to gather additional information or set appointments for follow-up.

 The majority of Fortune 500 brands have used or are in the process of creating direct-to-consumer strategies, often involving Infomercials to create the benefit of direct relationships with their customers.
-These household-named companies have utilized Infomercials for their power to tell more in-depth and complicated stories than possible in a 30-second commercial.
+These household named companies have utilized Infomercials for their power to tell more in-depth and complicated stories than possible in a 30-second commercial.
 Widespread deployment of Infomercials started in the 1990s and has increased since then.
 Advertisers using Infomercials today recognize the need to have direct relationships with their customers.
-Direct communication with their potential customers results in a better image of their products and brands and provides an opportunity to increase the lifetime value of this relationship by responding to their customers’ needs as well as cross-selling other products they market.
+Direct communication with their potential customers results in a better image of their products and brands and provides an opportunity to increase the lifetime value of this relationship by responding to their customers’ needs as well as cross selling them other products they market.

-Some Infomercials can also be used to generate sales or foot traffic at a local level; frequent sponsors of this type include automotive dealerships, attorneys, and medical service providers, and jewelers.
+Some Infomercials can also be used to generate sales or foot traffic at a local level; frequent sponsors of this type include automotive dealerships, attorneys, and medical service providers and jewelers.

 The most successful Infomercials employ a proven formula format and compelling storytelling and creativity.
 While many advertisers have thought they could produce an effective Infomercial, there is much, much more expertise involved than in traditional advertising.
-A successful Infomercial campaign is a result of a deep dive competitive analysis, value-driven offer development, frictionless landing page websites, cross-platform targeted messaging, and so much more.
+A successful Infomercial campaign is a result of a deep dive competitive analysis, value driven offer development, frictionless landing page websites, cross platform targeted messaging, and so much more.
 DRTV campaigns offer a measurable form of advertising, so understanding the data and measuring the success of each airing is also key.

 The market reach for Infomercials is large and occasionally international and can drive sales at an exponential rate.
-Inventory management becomes a key aspect of this form of marketing, as does fulfillment center logistics, call center scripting, and media response analysis.
+Inventory management becomes a key aspect of this form of marketing, as does fulfillment center logistics, call center scripting and media response analysis.

-In television’s early days, television programs were typically created specifically by sponsors in order to sell their products, often using entertainment programming to promote their products.
+In television’s early days, television programs were typically created specifically by sponsors to sell their products, often using entertainment programming to promote their products.
 Soap operas, which were sponsored by soap manufacturers, received their name from this practice.
 The first known Infomercial of this type created specifically for a commercial product was for a Vitamix Blender, recorded in 1949 and broadcast in 1950.